Dog urinary tract infection (and cat UTI) "Seldom if ever found in healthy pets whose natural defenses are functioning as Nature intends."

 What is it?Back to top

-● Antibacterial without the bacteria-resistant mutating problems of conventional antibiotics
+● Does not cause the bacteria-resistant mutating problems associated with conventional antibiotics

 ● Easy to use Functional Food Drops can be added to dry, wet, or raw food or given orally to your pet

-● Prevents the buildup of sediment that results in bladder and kidney stones
+● A healthy urinary tract prevents the buildup of sediment that results in bladder and kidney stones

-● Blend of ingredients have been used historically and clinically tested
+● Blend of herbal ingredients have been used historically and clinically tested

 Key BenefitsBack to top

-● Nourishes your pet's biological systems that prevent urinary tract infection, bladder stones and kidney stones, without harmful side effects
+Nourishes your pet's biological systems that naturally avoids cat and dog urinary tract infection, without harmful side effects

-● Boosts the immune system to help the body fight bacteria
+● Feeds the immune system to help natural defenses

-● Eases the distress to make your pet comfortable while healing
+● Eases distress to make your pet comfortable while healing

-● Treats all dog and cat breeds of all sizes
+● Safe for all dog and cat breeds of all sizes

 IngredientsBack to top

-Echinacea Angustifolia is at the top of the list of powerful that treat for infections of all kinds.
+Echinacea Angustifolia is at the top of the list of powerful herbs used historically and in today's herbal clinics against infections of all kinds.
 The standard treatment for infection before the rise of antibiotics, it is still approved by the government of Germany to treat urinary tract infections as well as other types of infections.
 This multifunctional herb is used in many countries to relieve pain and inflammation.
 It boosts the immune system to help the body fight off infection.
 A recent Belgian study found that the frequent and painful urination caused by urinary tract infections was greatly improved by using Echinacea.

 Uva Ursi (Arctostaphylos uva ursi) has been used for centuries by Native Americans to treat urinary tract infections.
 The leaves of this plant contain arbutin, which converts to hydroquinone in the urinary tract.
 This powerful antiseptic then fights off the cat or dog urinary tract infection.
 Uva Ursi also contains astringent tannins which shrink mucous membranes to reduce inflammation, making urination easier.
 Its diuretic properties are useful for flushing bacteria out of the kidneys.

 Goldenrod (Solidaginis virguarea) has been used for centuries to cure human and dog urinary tract infections throughout Europe, Asia, and North America.
-It has multi-fold beneficial effects, including anti-inflammatory, antimicrobial, analgesic, and diuretic.
+Medical herbalists use it it for its multiple beneficial effects including anti-inflammatory, antimicrobial, analgesic, and diuretic.
 Each of these traits is beneficial when fighting a urinary tract infection.
 Goldenrod is also effective at preventing the formation of stones in the bladder or kidneys because it removes urinary sediment.